ChunZheng2022/TanTu/README.md

 # TanTu
- A Road information detect system.
+ A information detection platform integrate multiple algorithms.
 “Challenge Cup” Technological Innovation Competition。

 As we are still competing, we only release weights and datasets.